 If you’re an artistic soul, you could even generate some extra income from olive branches from your olive orchard.
 Many people create some works of art and sell them on online shops such as Etsy.

 Only the sky is the limit, so make sure to use your imagination and create some attractive pieces of art that people will likely buy.

 You wouldn’t believe it, but people sell olive branch bouquets for $10 or more.
 Check this one for instance.
 Making bouquets is extremely easy, so anyone can do it, even if you don’t have a lot of knowledge of the art.

-As you could see, there are some great ways to use olive tree branches.
+As you can see, there are some great ways to use olive tree branches.
 I think it would be a shame to burn them all and miss all the opportunities of using them in other ways.
 Olive tree cuttings shouldn’t be considered waste.
-I hope that you’ll try at least one of the things mentioned above, I’m sure you’ll like it.
+I hope that you’ll try at least one of the things mentioned above.
+I’m sure you’ll like it.

-Probably, the best way you can use them is to make a mulch from them, or by selling them on Etsy and other online shops (especially around Easter).
+Probably, the best way you can use them is to make mulch from them or by selling them on Etsy and other online shops (especially around Easter).

 Similar Articles For You: